nthopinion/covid19/README.md

 If you would like to report an issue with any of the questions or answers, simply select the red flag button and we will be notified.

 # Follow
-Full story on Medium: https://medium.com/@nthopinionco/bringing-people-together-in-the-wake-up-of-the-covid-19-pandemic-b8f7a8c65f40 https://twitter.com/TheNthOpinion
+Read the full story on Medium: https://medium.com/@nthopinionco/bringing-people-together-in-the-wake-up-of-the-covid-19-pandemic-b8f7a8c65f40

+https://twitter.com/TheNthOpinion